davidbalbert/blip/README.md

-A sketch for a new systems programming language.
+A sketch for a new systems programming language to replace C.

+- Fun like Go
+- More memory safe than Zig
+- Smaller than Rust

+## Details and stray thoughts

 Rust and Swift are C++ replacements – too big.
 Zig is a C replacement, but it doesn't have any memory safety.
 Go is lots of fun, but GC makes it a bit too high level.
 CSP is great.

 Basically, I want to use Go for lower level things, but it's not quite suited to some of those.